-A rate "lock" or "commitment" is a promise from the lender to lock in a certain interest rate and a specific number of points for you for a certain period of time during your application process.
-This ensures that your interest rate won't go up during the application process.
+When you are offered a "rate lock" from the lender, it means that you are guaranteed to get a certain interest rate over a certain number of days while you work on your application process.
+This ensures that your interest rate can't grow during the application process.

-Although there can be a choice of rate lock periods (from 15 to 60 days), the longer ones are typically more expensive.
-You can get a longer period for your lock, but in doing so, will probably have a higher rate than you would with a shorter rate lock span of time
+While there might be a choice of rate lock periods (from 15 to 60 days), the longer ones are usually more expensive.
+The lender may agree to freeze an interest rate and points for a longer period, such as 60 days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of fewer days.

-There are other ways to get a good rate, in addition to going with a shorter rate lock period.
-The bigger down payment you pay, the better your interest rate will be, because you will have more equity from the start.
-You can pay points to improve your rate for the loan term, meaning you pay more up front.
-For a lot of people, this makes sense and is a good deal..
+In addition to choosing the shorter rate lock period, there are more ways you can get the lowest rate.
+The bigger down payment you make, the better the interest rate will be, as you will be entering the loan with more equity.
+You might choose to pay points to bring down your interest rate for the term of the loan, meaning you pay more initially.
+To many people, this makes sense and is a good deal..

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.